UNICEF makes record appeal to help 60 million children in crisis

 More that 5.6 million children need support in Syria, as do 1.7 million who have fled the five-year-old conflict for neighbouring countries, UNICEF said.

-"For the past four years, these children have been witnessing violence and death daily and have been missing out on the very basics in life," Khan said in the statement.
+"For the past four years, these children have been witnessing violence and death daily and have been missing out on the very basics in life," said Khan.

 "This appeal will help secure a future for not only the children of Syria but all children around the world who are impacted by humanitarian crises."